Free lacrosse scoreboard with countdown clock

 Charlotte North

-Lacrosse requires specialized equipment designed for speed, ball control, and player safety.
-From the iconic crosse (stick) to the protective gear that enables physical play, every piece of equipment serves a purpose in a sport where a solid rubber ball travels at speeds exceeding 160 km/h.
+Lacrosse requires specialized equipment built for speed, ball control, and player safety.
+From the iconic crosse (stick) to the protective gear that allows physical play, every piece of equipment serves a purpose in a sport where a solid rubber ball travels at speeds exceeding 160 km/h.

 Lacrosse Stick (Crosse)